LostNintendoHistory/Lost-NDS-TV/README.md

 ## Introduction

 On December 2020, we discovered that the Nintendo DS Lite's SoC (System on Chip) had a hidden feature: a leftover TV(Television) composite video output signal.
 This project contains our hardware designs and software code to restore this hidden feature and make it usable again.
+More details [here](https://lostnintendohistory.github.io/DS-TV-OUT)

-## Contents [TO-DO !]
+## Contents [Work In Progress]

  * Schematics
  * Documentation